 The Estate Office, Station Road, Otley, West Yorkshire LS21 3DR

-Town Centre AmbassadorsTogether with the Skipton Town Partnership (formerly the Skipton Business Improvement District) (BID), Skipton Town Council operates a Town Centre Ambassadors scheme across the Town Centre.
+Town Centre AmbassadorsTogether with the Skipton Business Improvement District (BID), Skipton Town Council operates a Town Centre Ambassador scheme across the Town Centre.

 In effect, this is a mobile tourist information service providing help, advice and directions to members of the public visiting the Town Centre.